finos/common-domain-model/docs/product-model.md

 The model is based on several building blocks to define the characteristics of that risk transfer.
-The most fundamental of these building blocks is an `Asset`, which represents a basic financial product such as cash, a commodity or security.
+The most fundamental of these building blocks is an `Asset`, which represents a basic, transferable financial product such as cash, a commodity or security.
-From those basic transferable assets, any other financial product can be built using other composable building blocks called `Payout` that are assembled to represent the `EconomicTerms` of that product.
+From those basic transferable assets, any other financial product can be built using other composable building blocks called `Payout` that are assembled to represent the complete `EconomicTerms` of that product.
-A `Payout` is a parametric description of the flow of one or more assets between two parties in the future - for instance, but not exclusively, cashflows when that asset is cash - and may itself be contingent on the future value or performance of that asset or other.
+A `Payout` is a parametric description of the commitment between two parties to the transfer of one or more assets in the future - for instance, but not exclusively, future cashflows when that asset is cash.
+These future transfers may be contingent on the future value or performance of that asset or other, as in the case of options.

 ### Asset  {#asset}